dgudenkov-foreign-languages-homework/homework/homework-136/what_if.md

-What if vaccination hadn't existed?
+What if vaccination wouldn't have existed?

 Have you thought about the world without vaccines?
 I think it would have been an awful world if Edward Jenner hadn't invented his vaccine.